FreeFem/FreeFem-doc2/source/documentation/parallelization.rst

 With the different runs presented here, we wanted to illustrate the gain in time when we increase the number of processors used for the simulations.
 We saw that in every case the time for the construction of the finite element matrix is constant.
-This is normal because until now this phase is sequential in FreeFem++.
+This is normal because until now this phase is sequential in **FreeFEM**.
 In contrast, phases for solving the linear system are parallel.
 We saw on several examples presented here that when we increase the number of processors, in general we decrease the time used for solving the linear systems.
 But this is not true in every case.